Wallace-Chen/CMSHCALTiming/README.md

 This gives an instrution on how to generate histograms and plots about HB Timing based on PFG HcalTupleMaker (Will include HF Timing later)

-> Credits: Project forked from here,
+> Credits: Changes made based on this project:
 > Github website: https://github.com/HCALPFG/HcalTupleAnalyzer

 ---